myang-git/QR-Code-Encoder-for-Objective-C/README.md

 Take a look at QRCodeEncoderDemoViewController.mm for encoding and rendering examples.

-Also, since the encoder references C++ code, the implementation files need to have .mm as the extension.
+Also, since the encoder references C++ code, ALL implementation files need to have .mm as the extension.